 What are the goals of cosmetic surgery?

 Our goal is to improve the features that you find objectionable and provide a natural appearing result.
 We wish to keep your recovery period as short as possible and allow you to return to your normal activities quickly.
-In our office, we try to provide a private, pleasant experience and maximum convenience.
-Our main goal is to ensure maximum patient satisfaction.
+In our office, we strive to provide a private, pleasant experience and maximum convenience.
+Our main goal is to ensure maximum patient satisfaction. and the highest quality of patient care.

 Are other services available in addition to surgery?

-Any cosmetic surgical procedure, such as facelift, breast augmentation and liposuction (including ultrasonic liposuction) is available through Richmond Plastic Surgeons.
+Any cosmetic surgical procedure, such as a facelift, breast augmentation and liposuction (including ultrasonic liposuction) is available through Richmond Plastic Surgeons.
 In addition, non-surgical cosmetic procedures are available.
-These include laser skin resurfacing, botox and spider vein injections.
-We have a registered nurse skin-care specialist with over 10 years experience in our office.
-She is able to provide skin-care programs and peels and offers flexible scheduling.
-We are also able to provide consultations with professional dietitians and personal trainers to help improve eating and exercise habits.
-Cosmetic consultations with a computerized prediction of expected results are available.
+These include laser skin resurfacing, botox and dermal fillers.

 Will it hurt?